c-kobo/ui5con2023/exercises/ex9/README.md

 ![](./images/image8.png)

-(9) Since the `xs-security.json` was already created in a previous step, the wizard will ask you for an `Action`.
-Assuming, you havent touched the `xs-security.json`, select `overwrite` to apply the default settings, then select `Finish` to complete the task.
+(9) Since the `./xs-security.json` was already created in a previous step, the wizard will ask you for an `Action`.
+Assuming, you haven't added any security attributes to the `./xs-security.json`, select `overwrite` to apply the default settings, then select `Finish` to complete the task.

 ![](./images/image9.png)

-The `mta.yaml` is now updated with a managed approuter configuration.
+The `./mta.yaml` is now updated with a managed approuter configuration.

+Want to learn more about the different types of routers?
+Follow this [link](https://help.sap.com/docs/btp/sap-business-technology-platform/managed-application-router).

 ## Exercise 9.5 - Validate your configuration

-(10) As it stands, `package.json` does not contain any build scripts!
+(10) As it stands, the `./package.json` in the root of your project, does not contain any build or deploy scripts!
 These will be added in another step!
-For the moment, you need to right click `mta.yaml` and select `Build MTA Project`;
+For the moment, you need to right-click `./mta.yaml` and select `Build MTA Project`;

 ![](./images/image10.png)

 ## Summary

-You've now successfully created an MTA archive using a managed approuter configuration that is ready for deployment!
+You've now successfully created an MTA archive using a managed approuter configuration that is ready for deployment to Cloud Foundry!
+However, remember, the `managetravels` HTML5 application has been appended just yet!

 Continue to - [Exercise 10 - Add Fiori UI application to MTA Configuration](../ex10/README.md)